brokenhappy/kotlinhax.shadowroutines/docs/topics/coroutines-basics.md

 You may notice that the output order and thread names may change each time you run the program, because the OS decides when threads run.

 > You can display coroutine names next to thread names in the output of your code for additional information.
-> To do so, pass the `-Dkotlinx.coroutines.debug` VM option in your build tool or IDE run configuration.
+> To do so, pass the `-Dkotlinhax.shadowroutines.debug` VM option in your build tool or IDE run configuration.
 >
-> See [Debugging coroutines](https://github.com/Kotlin/kotlinx.coroutines/blob/master/docs/topics/debugging.md) for more information.
+> See [Debugging coroutines](https://github.com/Kotlin/kotlinhax.shadowroutines/blob/master/docs/topics/debugging.md) for more information.
 >
 {style="tip"}